 Criminalization of Mental Illness

-On any given day up to a third of those incarcerated at Cook County Jail suffer from some form of mental illness, making the jail the largest mental health hospital in Illinois – and one of the largest in the country.
-The majority of these inmates are in jail for nonviolent offenses closely associated with their mental health.
+After seeing a revolving door of detainees suffering from mental illness at the Cook County Jail, the Cook County Sheriff’s Office (CCSO), under Sheriff Dart, began to address one of the root issues that faces sheriffs managing jails across the country: jails have become repositories for people with untreated mental illness.
+Over the last many years, CCSO staff has tracked data on the mental health needs of incoming detainees.
+Currently, in 2021, on any given day, nearly half of those incarcerated at Cook County Jail suffer from some form of mental illness, making the jail the largest mental health hospital in Illinois – and one of the largest in the country.
+Many of these inmates are in jail for nonviolent offenses closely associated with their unmet mental health needs.

-Cook County Jail is, unfortunately, the rule not the exception when it comes to the number of incarcerated individuals with mental illnesses.
-In 44 states, jails or prisons house and care for more individuals with mental illness than hospitals.
+The high population of detainees who have mental health needs in Cook County Jail is representative of jail populations across the country.
+In 44 states, jails or prisons house and care for more individuals with mental illness than hospitals do across those states.
 Decades of cuts to mental health budgets have led to limited services, leaving many to commit crimes of survival.
-In Cook County alone, six mental health clinics have closed in recent years.

-Below are some of the programs he has implemented to work with this population while they are in custody and to support them when they return to the community.
+The below list offers more information on some of the programs the Cook County Sheriff’s Office, under Sheriff Dart, has implemented to offer treatment to those in custody and to support people when they return to the community:

 - Mental Health Transition Center